Babahoyo: History

 The city of Babahoyo was founded on May 27, 1869 in the lands ceded by the Flores family.
 Facing the confluence of the Babahoyo River and Caracol River, the city was established on the right bank of the San Pablo River.
 For a long time it was called Bodegas (warehouses) because the customs and royal stores were located in the city, to control the commerce between Guayaquil and the cities of the Ecuadorian mountains.

 Babahoyo suffered from many fires, the worst one occurring on March 30, 1867, which demolished all of the goods of the population, creating a sufficient motive for the government of Dr. Gabriel García Moreno to move the city to its current location.
 The capital was moved to the other side of the San Pablo River, where the urban district of Barreiro is now located.

 It is a prototype of the activity and height of different orders of national life, and will continue to be so, because it has its own resources; it is the backbone of two regions: coast and mountains; being the most influential point in between the two, where the forces of many enterprising villages are bonded; because here the agricultural and commercial aspirations were founded.

+In June 2023 Bella Montoya, 76, who had been presumed dead, awoke in a coffin after a five-hour wake and banged on the coffin lid to be let out.
+Ecuador's Health Ministry said in a statement on 11 June, that the woman had been admitted to hospital with a suspected stroke "and went into cardiorespiratory arrest without responding to resuscitation maneuvers, so the doctor on duty confirmed her death."
+The Martín Icaza government hospital had declared her dead on Friday.
+A video posted on Twitter, showing her in her open coffin, breathing heavily, while two men assisted her, went viral on social media.